Are you passionate about the environment? Enthusiastic about clean energy? Do you want to help lead the charge to a greener future?

-This two-year program will prepare you for a career as a renewable technology installer and an energy auditor, who helps new construction make greener choices or existing buildings become more efficient.
+This program will prepare you for a career as a renewable technology installer and an energy auditor, who helps new construction make greener choices or existing buildings become more efficient.

 You’ll explore how energy is produced, stored, distributed and used, as well as green building principles for insulation, heating and cooling, electrical, and more.

 You will get hands-on experience in system design and installation of renewable energy technologies, including solar photovoltaic and solar thermal units.
 You will also be exposed to both wind turbines and hydro-electric generation systems.

 Your training ground will be the Centre for Applied Science and Technology (CAST), one of only a few facilities in North America to score 100% on the Green Globes Energy Analysis.
 The building incorporates innovative controls and efficient systems, as well as solar photovoltaic, solar thermal, and geothermal technologies, and was uniquely designed to give students access to all the building systems.

 This program is challenging physically—there is lots of outdoors work—and mentally—you need a strong aptitude in math and physics—but offers plenty of work opportunities upon graduation.
 You can also apply for a five-year equivalency toward your Certified Energy Manager designation with the Association of Engineers by taking an additional week of training and writing an exam to become an Energy Manager in Training (EMIT).